The Route to Parsi Cooking: From Pars to India and Beyond

 Preserving the past for the future

-This is my latest project that I have been working on since a number of years.
-It is a labour of love.
-The final chapter of the compendium/collection of my Parsi cookbooks.
+This cookbook is my latest dedication, which I've been working on for several years.
+It's a labour of love.
+The final chapter in my compendium of Parsi cookbooks.

-The cookbook focuses on these warm spices, nuts and fruit.
+The cookbook focuses on these warm spices, nuts, and fruits.
 It showcases them.
 It revives and rejuvenates them.
-The ingredients and their significance are out-of-the-box, yet many in the community can relate.
+Although some of the ingredients and their significance are out-of-the-box, many members of the community can relate to them.

 This cookbook has been endorsed by Zubin Mehta